Kevin Wall: Live 8

-Wall was the executive producer of Live 8, a series of concerts around the world on July 2, 1985, to raise money and awareness in the fight against poverty in Africa.
-The Live 8 lineup featured more than 250 musical acts, including Madonna, U2, Destiny's Child, Jay-Z, and Pink Floyd, who performed within 24 hours of one another at concerts on seven continents.
+Wall was the executive producer of Live 8, a series of concerts around the world on July 2, 2005, to raise money and awareness in the fight against poverty in Africa.
+The Live 8 lineup featured more than 250 musical acts, including Madonna, U2, Destiny's Child, Jay-Z, and Pink Floyd who performed within 24 hours of one another at concerts on seven continents.
 Utilizing both legacy and new media, Live 8's live multi-feed webcast attracted an estimated audience of 2 billion people, a then-record for online viewership.
 As the executive producer of Live 8, Wall won the first Emmy for content delivered via the internet.
-This was later described as a "tipping point" and the "defining moment" in online content distribution.
+It was later described as being a "tipping point" and the "defining moment" in online content distribution.

 Network LIVE, Control Room

 In 2005, Wall created Network LIVE, a joint venture with AEG, AOL, and XM Satellite Radio.
-In 2006, Wall acquired full control of Network LIVE and renamed it Control Room.
+In 2006, he acquired full control of Network LIVE and renamed it Control Room.
 Inspired by former Vice President Al Gore and his Oscar-winning documentary, An Inconvenient Truth, Wall co-created Live Earth, a global concert event designed to raise environmental awareness and combat climate change.
-On July 7, 2007, 150 musical acts, including The Police, Alicia Keys, Metallica, and Kanye West, performed at 11 sites worldwide.
+On July 7, 2007, 150 musical acts, including The Police, Alicia Keys, Metallica, and Kanye West performed at 11 sites worldwide.
 The concerts were broadcast globally through television, satellite and terrestrial radio, handheld devices, and the internet.
 The event set a live-streaming record as 237,000 people watched video coverage from MSN simultaneously.
 Live Earth reached a total audience of nearly 1.5 billion people and set live streaming records, with 15 million streams initiated during the live event, and 100 million the following week.

 While initially conceived as a one-time event, Live Earth became an advocacy organization, working with corporate, non-governmental, entertainment and political influencers, and other organizations around the world.